-If you’re looking for a living alternative to edging your garden beds instead of using commercially available edging, why not consider using edible plants.
-Then you can reap the harvest of your living edging as well as creating an attractive border for your garden beds.
+If you’re looking for a living alternative to edging your garden beds instead of using commercially available edging, why not consider using edible plants as hedges?

-For low growing hedges you could try Chilean guava (max 1 meter), blueberry (height depends on variety – choose a small growing one), currants (1.5 meters), gooseberries (2 meters) or mountain pepper (this is an Australian native and grows from 2-5 meters) to name a few.
-With all of these you can keep their height in check by regular pruning.
+For low-growing hedges, you could try Chilean guava (max 1 meter), blueberry (height depends on variety – choose a small growing one), currants (1.5 meters), gooseberries (2 meters) or mountain pepper (this is an Australian native and grows from 2-5 meters) to name a few.
+With all of these, you can keep their height in check by regular pruning.

 When purchasing your plants, look for small bushy ones and avoid any which have long, lanky growth as you want to train and shape your hedges from young plants to encourage attractive shapely growth.
 Give them a general tip prune before planting and then just continue to tip prune as they start growing to ensure continued bushy growth.